ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README.md

-This is a group project for the course- Bioinformatics of RNA and non-coding world.
+This is a group project for the course Bioinformatics of RNA and non-coding world.

 Member of the team :
 [Stephaniefouteau](https://github.com/stephaniefouteau) -